guimspace/SimplexTwoPhase/README.md

 > A Dantzig's simplex algorithm to solve linear programming problems (LPP) with two-phase method to obtain an initial basic feasible solution.

+**Notice** Use _SimplexTwoPhase_ script for educational purposes only.
+The script is NOT suitable for professional application as it is not meant to be the most efficient, optimized, correct and secure implementation of the Dantzig's simplex algorithm.

 ## About